-Though the Winterthur Museum did not officially open until 1951, it was from the beginning a museum – private of course but already poised to become the grand country estate it is today.
+Though the Winterthur Museum did not officially open until 1951, it was from the beginning a museum – private, of course, but already poised to become the grand country estate it is today with remarkable design archives.
 Henry Francis du Pont, founder of Winterthur, was a visionary and advocate for American antiques and decorative objects.
 An avid collector, Mr. du Pont, was guided by a desire to furnish his 175-room house with the very best style and craftsmanship available.

 An outstanding example from Winterthur’s extensive furniture collection is an early 19th century Massachusetts settee which has been re-interpreted by the Currey design department to fit today’s interiors.
 The solid wood Chestertown Settee has a triple-slat back with decorative urns and ovals.
 Simplified from the original, the settee has a rich, hand-applied Brandywine Mahogany finish.

 A 17th century oak cupboard from Duxbury, Massachusetts was the inspiration for the Tappahannock Chest.
 Like the original, this chest provides a lot of practical storage for today’s living environments.
 The chest is finished in Verona Walnut and embellished with oak & ebony veneers, split spindles, chip carving, and applied moldings in geometric patterns.